-The Aerospace Academy offers pilot and aviation mechanic/avionics technician classes in a two-year program to juniors and seniors at the Warren County Airport.
-During the first year students attend a private pilot ground school to prepare them to take the FAA Knowledge Test.
+The Aerospace Academy offers pilot and aviation mechanic/avionics technician classes in a two-year program to juniors and seniors.
+During the first year students study private pilot ground school to prepare them to take the FAA Knowledge Test.
 Students practice hands on with FAA approved ELITE flight simulator.
 During the second year, students focus on aircraft maintenance with aircraft components and sheet metal assembly in the aircraft hangar.
 During the last part of the program, students focus on preparing for the Aircraft Electronics Technician certification.
 Students will gain hands on skills in aircraft Avionics by repairing and inspecting aircraft electrical system components; crimping and splicing wiring to Boeing process specifications; repairing pins and sockets of aircraft connectors; inspecting, troubleshooting, installing, and servicing airframe electrical wiring, controls, switches, indicators, and protective devices and the build-up of wire bundles.
 Curriculum is designed around real world aviation needs and college education is highly recommended and encouraged.

 - Avionics Technician